markmccoid/codingdocs/docs/Electron/ElectronPackaging.md

 ```
 The **dist** script will create an install file for the app as well as the unbundled set of files in the output folder.

+### Dependencies vs Dev-Dependencies

+Here is the deal, when electron-builder is packaging your application, it will keep all of the node_modules that are in your **dependancies** section in package.json.

+If the node module gets incorporated into the bundle file, then it is NOT a dependency but instead should be in your dev-dependencies section.

-Be careful of what directories are in your project as electron builder will include just most of them in the asar file.
+Also, be careful of what directories are in your project as electron builder will include just most of them in the asar file.
 So if your asar file is large, check for extraneous directories in your project directory.

 ### asar file
 The asar file is a compressed version of your code with node modules etc.  If you want to see what is in it, you will need to install the _asar_ module and then "unzip" it.